microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 ## Initialize Enums.

-To ensure all Enum's are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initialize the enum by just adding the first (starter) value.

-> E.G. Value 1 = 0  (Remaining values are not required)
+To ensure all Enum's are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initialize the enum by just adding the first (starter) value. (e.g Value 1 = 0 Remaining values are not required)

 ### Don't: